LuvHarris: A Practical Corner Detector for Event-cameras: DISCUSSION

-The TOS is still defined by a parameter, $T_{TOS}$, similarly to the eHarris temporal window.
+The TOS is still defined by a parameter, $T_{TOS}$.
 However, $T_{TOS}$ is defined by the \textit{application} rather than external conditions (e.g. object speed).
 In this case, we set $T_{TOS}$ to give a clear edge that promotes corner detection.
+The SITS instead of the TOS could be a reasonable choice as its performance didn't degrade using the raw event-stream (no event-filter).
+Removing the event-filter removes several parameters that must be tuned to the application and conditions.
+For maximum accuracy, the TOS and event-filter should be used.

 \paragraph*{Event-by-event v.s. batch} an ongoing discussion occurs around the validity of batch computation for event-based cameras.
-The evidence in this study suggests that, for CPU processing of high-resolution cameras, only very limited processing can be performed for \textit{every single event.} Indeed, the bottle-neck of luvHarris was actually the event-by-event TOS update per event, rather than the rate of \texttt{cv::cornerHarris} over the full retina.
-We therefore propose that the hybrid concept presented in this paper offer a good compromise between the two - complex algorithmic computations are performed in batch, while the event-stream is still read and output asynchronously.
+The evidence in this study suggests that, for CPU processing of high-resolution cameras, only very limited processing can be performed for \textit{every single event.} Indeed, the bottle-neck of luvHarris was still the event-by-event TOS update per event, rather than the rate of \texttt{cv::cornerHarris} over the full retina.
+We therefore propose that the hybrid concept presented in this paper offers a good compromise between the two - complex algorithmic computations are performed in batch, while the event-stream is still read and output asynchronously.
 The events flow in and out just as in any fully event-by-event algorithm.
 On dedicated neuromorphic hardware fully event-by-event algorithms can still be realised.